Opportunities for Graduate Students Abound at CNAS

 These are just a few of the hundreds of research programs waiting for you here at UCR.

 The Next Step

 The CNAS Graduate Student Affairs Center provides assistance to both applicants and enrolled graduate students.
-The seven-member staff of GSAC supports all the departments and graduate programs in the college, with the exception of the Departments of Chemistry and Physics and Astronomy, which have their own graduate advising staff.
+The seven-member staff of GSAC supports all the departments and graduate programs in the college, with the exception of the Departments of Chemistry, Mathematics, and Physics & Astronomy, which have their own graduate advising staff.
 As a first step, visit the website of the appropriate graduate advising office:

 To explore further, check out the links below to see the college's master's and doctoral degree offerings.
 Some are department based; others are interdisciplinary.
 Follow links to the faculty members' own laboratory pages to see what specific work they are doing and how that fits into your interests.
 Don't hesitate to email a professor if you have questions.